 Read the US Census Bureau's fact sheet, "Census 101: What You Need to Know."

 Why does it matter?

 Participating in the 2020 Census is a civic duty.
-An accurate census ensures fair representation on all levels of government, and Census data is used to determine the allocation of more than $800 billion in federal funds annually to states, counties and cities across the country.
+An accurate census ensures fair representation on all levels of government, and Census data is used to determine the allocation of $675 billion in federal funds annually to states, counties and cities across the country.
 Census data is also used for research, and academic institutions, medical facilities, and businesses all utilize census data for a variety of purposes.